Skip to content

 </html>

-import { useAllowances, useRiskAssessment, useNetworks } from 'allowance-guard-hooks'
+import { useAllowances, useNetworks } from 'allowance-guard-hooks'

 function MyWalletComponent({ walletAddress }) {